Paul C. Perrine, Dean of Students, Ext. 3800

 This policy borrows language and information from:

-6.7.1 Alcohol or Other Drug Intervention: includes completion of an online educational program or assignment designed to prompt reflection on substance use issues, participation in campus programs, or meeting with a counselor to examine personal choices around substance use.
+Includes completion of an online educational program or assignment designed to prompt reflection on substance use issues, participation in campus programs, or meeting with a counselor to examine personal choices around substance use

-6.7.3 Conduct Probation: designates a stated period of time during which further violation of college rules could result in suspension.
-While on conduct probation a student may not serve in certain campus leadership positions, represent the college in various ways including through participation in intercollegiate athletics and may not hold a break period work contract.
+Designates a stated period of time during which further violation of college rules could result in suspension.
+While on conduct probation a student may not serve in certain campus leadership positions, represent the College in various ways including through participation in intercollegiate athletics and may not hold a break period work contract.
 Students on probation are not eligible to participate in break service trips.

-6.7.7 Housing Suspension: a designated period of time during which a student cannot visit or live in any college residence hall.
+A designated period of time during which a student cannot visit or live in any college residence hall.
+This includes presence in any residence hall’s space including the lobby, common areas, laundry room, porches, lounges and student rooms.
 This sanction ordinarily precludes participation in the Work Program.
-If a student wishes to return to college housing following a suspension he/she will return on probation for at least one semester.
+If a student wishes to return to college housing following a suspension he/she will return and be on housing restriction for at least one semester.

-6.7.8 Off Campus Alcohol or Other Drug Assessment: requires that a student visit an approved practitioner to have a complete use assessment, sign a release so that our counseling center can receive the results and then follow recommendations made as a result of the assessment.
-The student will need to cover the expenses associated with the assessment and treatment.
+Requires that a student visit an approved practitioner to have a complete use assessment, sign a release so that our counseling center can receive the results and then follow recommendations made as a result of the assessment.
+The student will need to cover the expenses associated with the assessment and treatment as well as ensure they have transportation to the provider.
+The Health Center is not expected to assist in transportation.

-6.7.12 Suspension: involves a period of time during which a student is ineligible for enrollment.
+Involves a period of time during which a student is ineligible for enrollment.
 A student may apply for reinstatement at the end of this period.
 Certain conditions, such as counseling, may be stipulated for readmission.
-A student returning to the college following a suspension will be on conduct probation for at least one semester and may be required to live off campus.
-A suspended student is permitted on College property only with the permission of the Dean of Students until she or he is readmitted.
+A student returning to the College following a suspension will be on conduct probation for at least one semester and may be required to live off campus.
+A suspended student is permitted on college property only with the permission of the Dean of Students until she or he is readmitted.
 Suspended students who come to campus without this permission may be expelled.